 News Corp.: Fiscal Q2 Earnings Snapshot

 NEW YORK (AP) — NEW YORK (AP) — News Corp.
-(NWS) on Thursday reported earnings of $67 million in its fiscal second quarter.
+(NWSA) on Thursday reported profit of $67 million in its fiscal second quarter.

-On a per-share basis, the New York-based company said it had net income of 12 cents.
+On a per-share basis, the New York-based company said it had profit of 12 cents.
 Earnings, adjusted for non-recurring costs, were 14 cents per share.

 The publishing company whose flagship is The Wall Street Journal posted revenue of $2.52 billion in the period.